cycle-it/stackmob-as3-connector/README.md

 Now, we want populate this schema with data, consult it later, update some entries and delete the obsolete ones.
 So:

-Create an StackMobService, using your public key (currently it uses development version only: 0):
+Create an StackMobService, using your public key (development or production):

-    var smService:StackMobService = new StackMobService(XStackMobAPIKey);
+    var smService:StackMobService = new StackMobService(XStackMobAPIKey, StackMobService.DEVELOPMENT_VERSION);

 Lets login with previous username and password: